Fakerayray/Cryptocurrency_Trading_Simulator/ReadMe.md

-Of course.
-The issue you're seeing is due to incorrect markdown formatting.
-I've fixed the syntax to ensure the headings, lists, code blocks, and table are rendered correctly.

 # Merkelmain: A C++ Cryptocurrency Trading Simulator

 Merklemain is a command-line cryptocurrency trading application written in C++.
 It simulates a real-world trading environment by reading historical market data from CSV files.
 Users can analyze the market, manage a wallet, place buy (bid) and sell (ask) orders, and view market statistics across different timeframes.
 The application includes advanced features like candlestick chart generation and plotting directly in the terminal.